Code-Dearman/Django-Capstone/README.md

 - Further integration of the RuneScape Hiscores API.
 This API offers even more information which can be included in a character profile such as boss kills, clue scroll completions and minigames.

+- Character deletion so that users can add a different character or correct a mistake.

 - Creating a character refresh button in the profile page so recent changes can be shown (Note: This was halfway incorporated in the UserCharacter model.
 The last_updated field was going to be used to check and refresh character skills.)

 ```